Cultured Meat Could Help Save the Environment

 By Mike Howie

 In 2013, Mark Post of Maastricht University grew a hamburger patty in a petri dish.
-It cost $300,000 for him to do it, and the taste was reportedly lacking, but it was a start.
+It cost $300,000 for him to do it, and the taste was reportedly lacking, but it’s a start.
 He did it by taking stem cells from a cow, removing the fat cells, and putting the muscle cells in a bioreactor full of nutrients.
 In time, each muscle cell turned into a trillion new muscle cells, which were placed on a support structure to connect into muscle fibers.
 The look and feel of the meat was reportedly spot on, so all that’s left is to improve the taste and lower the price, which is already in the works.

-Post and his team are working on fat tissue now, which is what gives meat its flavor.
+Maastricht and his team are working on fat tissue now, which is what gives meat its flavor.
 As for the price, they’re already on track to reduce it to $11 per burger – a price not unheard of in upscale restaurants – or $36 per pound.
 This price will further decrease as the product moves into mass production.
 If all goes well, lab-grown meat will eventually enter supermarkets as a slightly pricier alternative to traditional meat, then in the following years it will become more common, to the point that it would be identical to traditional meat in both flavor and price.

 Environmental and Health Benefits